sentialabs/sentialabs.com/_posts/2018-09-13-API-Gateway-Types-Compared.md

 * If your API Gateway is going to be accessed from the same AWS region, the Regional API Gateway will have less latency.

 # Integration with Private VPCs
-A big downside to API Gateway has alweays been that any HTTP backend behind the API Gateway needed to be publicly accessible.
+A big downside to API Gateway has always been that any HTTP backend behind the API Gateway needed to be publicly accessible.
 And because the public IP address of the API Gateway is unknown or unpredictable, IP whitelisting at the backend system was not a viable option.
-To solve this issue, Amazon [introduced](https://aws.amazon.com/about-aws/whats-new/2017/11/amazon-api-gateway-supports-endpoint-integrations-with-private-vpcs/) integration with private VPCs.
+Also in November 2017, Amazon [introduced](https://aws.amazon.com/about-aws/whats-new/2017/11/amazon-api-gateway-supports-endpoint-integrations-with-private-vpcs/) integration with private VPCs to solve this issue.

 The connection between your API Gateway and your private resources needs two parts:
 * A private Network Load Balancer (NLB) in your VPC in front of the resources you want to access